lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

             finishedReservations.get(reservationId).isDefined();
 }
 ```

-**Note**: `isDuplicate` is used to ensure `idempotency`
+**Note**: `isDuplicate` is used to ensure _idempotency_
-**Tip:** Check `com.example.cinema.model.Show` Java Record for reference implementation.
+**Tip:** Check the `com.example.cinema.model.Show` Java Record for a reference implementation.

 #### Unit test business domain logic

 It is good practice to unit test business domain logic.
-This is nothing Kalix specific but ensures that business domain logic is behaving as expected.<br>
+This is not Kalix specific but ensures that the business domain logic is behaving as expected.

-Example of one unit test:
+An example of a unit test:
 ```java
 @Test
 public void shouldCreateTheShow() {